LiskArchive/lisk-legacy-docs/setup/setup.md

 [Source](/documentation/lisk-core/setup/pre-install/source) | [Source](/documentation/lisk-core/setup/pre-install/source)

 ## How to set up a Lisk node on the network
-Each subcategory offers a specific guide for each (tooltip: distribution text: distribution) of Lisk Core.
+Each subcategory offers a specific guide for each distribution of Lisk Core.
 The 3 supported distributions for Lisk Core are presented below:

 ### Binary
 The **default** way to setup Lisk Core.